Doctor Hormone: Powers and abilities

-Doctor Hormone was a scientific genius who developed powerful "hormones" which were capable of creating great changes in the human body, including restoring youth and transforming people into animals or bizarre human-animal hybrids.
+Doctor Hormone is a scientific genius who develops powerful "hormones" which are capable of creating great changes in the human body, including restoring youth and transforming people into animals or bizarre human-animal hybrids.

-The Thinker endowed Doctor Hormone with powers that included superhuman strength, a stentorian voice, and super-breath.
+The Thinker endowed Doctor Hormone with powers that included superhuman strength, the ability to grow to giant size, a stentorian voice, and super-breath.

+Janey, while not possessed of any superhuman abilities, is fearless and resourceful, proving a worthy partner-in-crimefighting to her "Gramps."
+Though an adolescent, she is proficient with firearms, can skydive, and soldiers obey her orders without question.